IWL 2019 Roundup: Gokulam Kerala win again, Hans Women excel in five-goal thriller | Goal.com

 In the early morning kick off, Gokulam Kerala eked out a narrows 1-0 win over FC Alakhpura.
 Teenage star Manisha (71') scored the only goal of the game at the Guru Nanak Stadium.

 Gokulam Kerala came into the contest on the back of a 5-0 thrashing of last year's winners Rising Student.
-Alakhpura, who had also won on the opening day were pretty solid and gave no chance to the Kozhikode-based club in the first half.
+Alakhpura, who had also won the opener, were pretty solid and gave no chance to the Kozhikode-based club in the first half.

 Manisha, after missing an easy chance made amends by heading the ball into the net from a cross down the right flank, to score her fourth goal of the tournament.
 Gokulam Kerala now have six points from two games.